 Dym says: “We have an internal template of choices for mates.
 Instead of ‘mom’ we can pick ‘dad ‘ or an ‘uncle’ or ‘our next door neighbor.’
 It could still be a dysfunctional choice.”

-After a bad break up, it’s good to stay open to finding love – but it’s preferable to make sure you know which of those 3 phases you and your partner are transitioning through -as you continue to spend time with your new partner.
+After a bad break up, it’s good to stay open to finding love.
+But it’s preferable to make sure you know which of those 3 stages of relationship you and your partner are transitioning through -as you continue to spend time with your new partner.

 Constance explains: “Our capacity for learning love lessons depends on how psychologically aware we become about ourselves.
 We learn the most if we don’t blame the other, but take responsibility for the failure of love.”

 In particular, Constance recommends that you make sure you take time to honestly answer the following question before you go rushing into a new relationship:

 When you can honestly answer the above question, then you’re far more ready to healthfully love again – and far more prepared to deal with the inevitable challenges coming your way in the “Contract Phase” and “Resolution Phase” of your next love union.